goravel/docs/README.md

 ## About Goravel

-Goravel is a web application framework with complete functions and good scalability.
+Goravel is a web application framework with complete functions and excellent scalability.
 As a starting scaffolding to help Gophper quickly build their own applications.

-The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let PHPer don't need to learn a new framework, but also happy to play around Golang!
+The framework's style is consistent with [Laravel](https://github.com/laravel/laravel), let PHPers don't need to learn a new framework, but are also happy to play around with Golang!
 Tribute Laravel!

 Welcome star, PR and issues！